bc-python-OLD-IT-WILL-BE-REMOVED/mistool/README.md

 Automatic installation of personal LaTeX packages
 -------------------------------------------------

-Let's suppose that we have package named ``lyxam`` stored in a folder having the path ``/Users/projetmbc/latex/lyxam`` and whose structure is the following one.
+Let's suppose that we have package named ``lyxam`` stored in a folder having the absolute path ``/Users/projetmbc/latex/lyxam`` and whose structure is the following one.

 ```
 + lyxam